 5. I am a construction contractor with an affirmative action plan approved by the federal government (or a municipality).
 Will this program be acceptable on a state construction contract for which an affirmative action plan is required?

-No. The affirmative action plan required for a state construction project ("public works contract") requires information specific to that project.
-While your existing affirmative action plan will already contain much of the required information, it will need to be amended to also include specific information about the employment and subcontracting opportunities that will occur on the pending state construction project.
+No. The affirmative action plan required for a State-funded construction project (“public works contract”) requires information specific to that project.
+While your existing affirmative action plan will already contain much of the required information, it will need to be amended to also include specific information about the employment and subcontracting opportunities that will occur on the pending State-funded construction project.

 6. What does "good faith effort" mean?

-"Good faith efforts" mean, but are not limited to, those reasonable initial efforts necessary to comply with statutory and regulatory requirements and additional or substituted efforts when it is determined that such initial efforts will not be sufficient to comply with such requirements.
-See CONN.
-GEN. STAT.
-Section 4a-60 and Regulations of Connecticut State Agencies Sections 46a-68j-23 to 46a-68j-28.
+“Good faith efforts” mean, but are not limited to, those reasonable initial efforts necessary to comply with statutory and regulatory requirements and additional or substituted efforts when it is determined that such initial efforts will not be sufficient to comply with such requirements.
+See Conn.
+Gen. Stat.
+Section 4a-60 and Regs, Conn.
+State Agencies Sec.
+46a-68j-23 to 46a-68j-28.
 See also Commission on Human Rights and Opportunities, Good Faith Efforts Guidance.

 7. What is the Set-Aside Program for Small Contractors, Minority Business Enterprises, individuals with a disability and non-profit corporations (hereafter Small Contractors Set-Aside Program)?